 Where We Love

-At the recommendation of my friend, I recently listened to a conversation about grief between stephen Colbert and Anderson Cooper on Cooper's new podcast called, All There Is.
+At the recommendation of my friend, I recently listened to a conversation about grief between Stephen Colbert and Anderson Cooper on Cooper's new podcast called, All There Is.
 It is a beautiful, thought-provoking conversation that is at its core, about love.
 Remembering his recently deceased mother, Colbert observed that the act of loving anyone is physical.

 I happened to be listening to this as I was doing the dishes and folding laundry and other mundane chores and I was reminded of how much laundry my mom folded (and I probably threw on the floor), the lunches she packed (that we most likely complained about), the rooms she cleaned (that we definitely trashed).
 The physical act of loving takes many forms: cooking, breaking bread with extended family, sipping cocktails with friends, spooning on the couch to binge watch trashy television, and yes, doing laundry and cooking and cleaning.
 In these gestures, how we love becomes inextricably intertwined with where we love.